Global Counterfactual Explainer for Graph Neural Networks: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) \cite{kipf2016semi, hamilton2017inductive, velivckovic2018graph, klicpera2018predict, wang2021gnnadvisor, wang2022qgtc} are being used in many domains such as drug discovery~\cite{jiang2020drug}, chip design~\cite{chip}, recommendation engines~\cite{pinsage}, and rare event prediction~\cite{kosan2021event}.
-Taking the graph(s) as input, GNNs are trained to perform various downstream tasks that form the core of various real-world applications.
+Graph Neural Networks (GNNs) \cite{kipf2016semi, hamilton2017inductive, velivckovic2018graph, wang2021gnnadvisor, wang2022qgtc,graphreach} are being used in many domains such as drug discovery~\cite{jiang2020drug}, chip design~\cite{chip}, combinatorial optimization~\cite{gcomb}, physical simulations~\cite{lgnn,lgnn_benchmarking} and event prediction~\cite{kosan2021event,medya_earnings_22,tigger}.
+Taking the graph(s) as input, GNNs are trained to perform various downstream tasks that form the core of many real-world applications.
 For example, graph classification has been applied to predict whether a drug would exhibit the desired chemical activity~\cite{jiang2020drug}.
-Similarly, node prediction is used to predict the functionality of proteins in protein-protein interaction networks~\cite{borgwardt2005protein} and categorize users into roles on social networks~\cite{social}.
+Similarly, node prediction is used to predict the functionality of proteins in protein-protein interaction networks~\cite{borgwardt2005protein} and categorize users into roles on social networks~\cite{social}. \looseness=-1

 Despite the impressive success of GNNs on predictive tasks, GNNs are \textit{black-box} machine learning models.
 It is non-trivial to explain or reason why a particular prediction is made by a GNN.
 Explainability of a prediction model is important to understand its shortcomings and identify areas for improvement.
 In addition, the ability to explain a model is critical towards making it trustworthy.
 Owing to this limitation of GNNs, there has been significant efforts in recent times towards explanation approaches. \looseness=-1